 A few cargo-msrv 0.16 release highlights

-A quick tour through some of the cargo msrv 0.16.0
+A quick tour through some of the cargo msrv 0.16.0 highlights.

-What is cargo-msrv
+What is cargo-msrv?

-is a cargo plugin which helps you
+cargo-msrv is a cargo plugin which helps you

 "Find the minimum supported Rust version (MSRV) for your project".